 Lud Heat is a 1975 book by Iain Sinclair, a work I encountered thirty-three years ago and with which I have never quite come to grips.

-The format is unusual and episodic but it is essentially a psycho-geographic exploration of the spatial relationship between and among the churches of English Renaissance architect Nicholas Hawksmoor.
-For me, as a fanatic of anything Hawksmoor, its most notable spawn has been Peter Ackroyd’s historical novel Hawksmoor, which I also highly recommend for some dark and stormy night when you’re unable to sleep.
-It won’t help, but you’ll thank me.
+The format is unusual and episodic but it is essentially a psycho-geographic exploration—and I say “exploration” because explorers don’t always know what they’re going to find—of the spatial relationship between and among the churches of English Baroque architect Nicholas Hawksmoor.
+For me, as a fanatic of anything “Hawksmoor”, its most notable spawn has been Peter Ackroyd’s historical novel Hawksmoor, which I also highly recommend for some dark and stormy night when you’re unable to sleep—or you don’t want to.
+It won’t help, but you’ll thank me, I think.